session-foundation/session-ios/BUILDING.md

 `sudo xcode-select -s /Applications/Xcode.app/Contents/Developer`

-## 5. Xcode
+## 4. Xcode

-Open the `Session.xcworkspace` in Xcode.
+Open the `Session.xcodeproj` in Xcode.

 ```
-open Session.xcworkspace
+open Session.xcodeproj
 ```

 In the TARGETS area of the General tab, change the Team dropdown to